shubham-skr/pizza-con-amore/README.md

 <pre>

 </pre>
-Several other features / classes of Bootstrap are used through out the project.
+Many features / classes of Bootstrap are used in the project.
 <pre>

 </pre>

 ### pizza con amore Website Link
    <a href="https://x-walker-x.github.io/pizza-con-amore/">pizza con amore</a>
 <pre>

 </pre>